 In western Crete, where rainfalls are quite frequent, water mills were used for grinding grain.
 However, in drier Eastern Crete residents used the wind for their needs.
 Indeed, many clusters of windmills, called milotopi, are met in most places, especially at northern Mirabelo.
 The windmills of Ambelos at Lassithi Plateau form the largest milotopi in Greece.
-Apart from grinding grain, the need for pumping water to irrigate crops at the plateaus of Lassithi and Ziros inspired the construction of lightweight metal windmills that pumped water from wells.
+Apart from grinding grain, the need for pumping water to irrigate crops at the plateau of Lassithi inspired the construction of lightweight metal windmills that pumped water from wells.

 About 12.000 metal windmills operated in the middle of the previous century at Lassithi Plateau, forming the first wind farm in the world with estimated installed power of 5MW.

 At position Seli Ambelou, at the northern entrance to the Lasithi Plateau, we are welcomed by the most important old windmill park of Crete.
 Here you still see 24 of the 27 initial windmills, which all belonged to the type Axetrocharis.

 North of Fourni village, Merambelo district, we still meet one of the most impressive windmill park of Crete.
 There are still standing 13 windmills in a row at location Galaropetra.
 Others survive in good condition and others have collapsed.

 Only a few meters south of the stone bridge of Astraki we find the stunning watermill of Paterikos, preserved in very good condition and it is of the very few mills that existed in Crete and were double, meaning that the carried through the stone channels was divided into two different fall-towers and so. correspondingly, there were two different rotors for moving the millstones.